exercism/docs/using/legal/terms-of-service.md

 When using our Platform, you AGREE NOT TO:

-- share or upload defamatory, libellous, or inaccurate content.
+- share or upload defamatory, libelous, or inaccurate content.
 - share or upload any content that is unlawful.
 - share or upload content that a reasonable person could deem to be objectionable, offensive, distressing, or otherwise inappropriate.
-We would recommend that you familiarise yourself with our Values and Code of Conduct.
+We would recommend that you familiarize yourself with our Values and Code of Conduct.
 - impersonate any person or entity, falsely claim an affiliation with any person or entity.
 - access the Platform accounts of others without permission, or perform any other fraudulent activity.
 - make unsolicited offers and advertisements to other Users of the Platform (including, but not limited to, unsolicited advertising and unsolicited job postings).